dsi-agpt/minibus-skeleton/README.md

 #Requirements

-Minibus requires apache 2.x with mod rewrite, mysql, PHP>=5.4, mysql, php5-curl, php5-intl, php5-mysql.
+Minibus requires apache 2.x with mod rewrite, mysql, PHP>=5.4, mysql, php5-curl (if you wish to enable rest client), php5-intl, php5-ssh2 (for Scp endpoints), php5-mysql.
 For now, dependence to mysql is avoidable, but minibus uses "enum" type in its internal data model.
-Your RDBMS implementation must support this typing.
+Your RDBMS implementation must support this feature.

 #Technical instructions